 This function depends on some standard conventions used in most KDE modules.
 Therefore it may not work for all programs.

-A tag, on the other hand, is a snapshot of the source code repository at a position in time.
+A tag, on the other hand, is a specified point in the source code repository at a position in time.
 This is used by the KDE administration team to mark off a version of code suitable for release and still allow the developers to work on the code.

 Support for branches and tags is handled by a set of options, which range from a generic request for a version, to a specific URL to download for advanced users.